OpenMDAO/OpenMDAO-Framework/docs/simple/doe.rst

 One new thing in this example is the use of a case recorder.
 Each case in a given DOE results in a set of inputs being set into your model, then the model gets run, and some outputs are calculated.
 Obviously you want to record the results of this process for each case in the DOE.
 You use a :ref:`CaseRecorder <openmdao.lib.casehandler.api.py>` for that.
-The CaseRecorder's job is to store the information from each case in some fassion.
+The CaseRecorder's job is to store the information from each case in some fashion.
 In this example we used a :ref:`ListCaseRecorder <openmdao.lib.casehandlers.listcaseiter.py>` which just stored them in memory.
-There are other kinds though which are more permenant, for example the :ref:`DBcaseRecorder <openmdao.lib.casehandlers.db.py>` which saves all your cases to a SQLite database to be reviewed later.
+There are other kinds though which are more permanent, for example the :ref:`DBcaseRecorder <openmdao.lib.casehandlers.db.py>` which saves all your cases to a SQLite database to be reviewed later.

 All CaseRecorders have the same interface, and can be all be used interchangably.
 In fact,